What Questions Should I Ask My Estate Planning Attorney?

 While you need your attorney to be prepared to help you with the estate planning process, you also need to be prepared for meetings.
 Many attorneys will ask you to bring a list of assets, titles, deeds, and any relevant documents for selecting beneficiaries or executors.

 During your initial consultation, your attorney will ensure you know what is needed before the next meeting, but it’s always good to be prepared.
+Documents you should bring to an estate planning meeting typically include:

 Many people believe they just need a will to be secured in the future.
 But the reality is there are so many more documents that will work to keep you and your loved ones protected and cared for.